bilgesonmez/runas-strive-rpg/README.md

 # Monster Hunter - Runa’s Strive Game

 Monster Hunter - Runa’s Strive Game is an engaging, turn-based RPG designed to deliver a challenging and strategic gameplay experience.
-Developed as a school project, this game puts players in control of Runa, a determined hero journeying through progressively difficult stages filled with fierce monsters, strategic skill choices, and unique rewards.
+Developed as a school project, this game puts players in control of Runa, a determined hero girl journeying through progressively difficult stages filled with fierce monsters, strategic skill choices, and unique rewards.
 Whether you're a Warrior, Mage, or Paladin, each decision matters as you balance your health, skill management, and the threat of new adversaries.

 ## 🎮 Game Overview

-Runa’s Strive combines classic RPG elements with a command-line interface, creating an immersive, interactive experience that’s accessible and strategic.
+Runa’s Strive combines classic RPG elements with a command-line interface, creats an immersive, interactive experience that’s accessible and strategic.
 Players are tasked with advancing through levels populated by increasingly challenging monsters, each equipped with unique skills.
 Success depends on choosing the right class, using skills wisely, and adapting to various enemy types.
 As Runa, players must navigate the perils of each stage, deciding when to discard skills for healing, selecting rewards to strengthen their deck, and staying alert as new monster abilities emerge.

 ### Key Gameplay Mechanics
 - **Character Classes**: Each class—Warrior, Mage, and Paladin—comes with a unique deck of skills.
 Choose a class that matches your preferred combat style and adapt your strategy accordingly.